Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions

 Although the table contains only a few examples, several entries reinforce our intuition.
-The procedure based on (\ref{NZ}) lacks power to detect both of two nearby changes by virtue of its requirement to use a symmetric background.
-Compared to (\ref{NZ}), the procedure using (\ref{LR}) appears to be better at detecting nearby change-points at some loss of power to detect relatively isolated change-points.
-The procedure Multi fails to detect a short inteval that CBS detects---not surprising since its justification involved an increase in power to detect longer intervals paid for by a decrease in power to detect very short intervals.
+The procedure SaRa lacks power to detect both of two nearby changes by virtue of its requirement to use a symmetric background.
+Compared to SaRa, LLR appears to be better at detecting nearby change-points at some loss of power to detect relatively isolated change-points.
+The procedure Multi fails to detect a short interval that CBS detects---not surprising since its justification involved an increase in power to detect longer intervals paid for by a decrease in power to detect very short intervals.

 In Table \ref{tableexamples}, we see only a few false positive errors.
-Seq may make false positive errors when there is a large change.
-If a large change occurs at $j$, it may detect that change with the configuration ${\hat j} < j < {\hat k}$.
-The process is restarted at $i = {\hat j} +1$ and may detect the same change a second time.
-This situation is usually easy to recognize subjectively.
-It could be prevented algorithmically by imposing a no overlap condition, but other simulations indicate that this would occasionally result in a failure to detect true change-points that occur very close together.
-We see for CBS and Multi a false positive error that occurred when searching an interval where there is only one true change-point to be detected.
-The statistics detect two, and the incorrect detections are not eliminated by the 5\% rule described above.
-Other simulations indicate that this is the most commonly occurring false positive error of those statistics.
+For CBS and Multi there is a false positive error that occurred when searching an interval where there is only one true change-point to be detected.
+The statistics detect two, and the incorrect detection is not eliminated by the 5\% rule described above.
+Other simulations suggest that this is the most commonly occurring false positive error of those statistics.